 Stuckey missed two games in 2008 after feeling dizzy and lightheaded during a game.

 In that game, Stuckey squatted with discomfort in the final seconds of the second quarter, stood up with his hands on his knees and later patted his chest rapidly while talking to Kander.

 "It was more dramatic this time because it was on TV," Kander said.
 "I think he's going to be OK.
 When we talked last night, he sounded normal."

-Russell Westbrook explodes to the basket for the layup plus the foul.
+Courtney Lee drives the lane for the layup and the foul.